ElpadoCan/SpotMAX/spotmax/docs/source/misc/get_started.rst

 The simplest way to get started is to play around with the graphical user interface (GUI).
 To run the GUI follow these instructions: :ref:`how-to-run-gui`.
 You can download example data from here `Example data SpotMAX GUI`_.
+Alternatively, if you already cloned the entire repo, you will find example data in the folder ``SpotMAX/examples/test_data_gui``.

-In the GUI you can visualize the result of a previous analysis or setup and run a new analysis.
+In the GUI you can visualize the results of any previous analysis run or setup and run a new analysis.

 The easiest way to setup the parameters is to interactively test their effect by clicking on the compute button beside each "testable" parameter.